 Influence from other Poets

 Glück’s early influence comes from her early learning of ancient legends, parables, and mythology.
 Literary Scholars and Critics have often compared Glück’s works to that of Robert Lowell, Rainer Maria Rilke, Ezra Pound, and Emily Dickinson.
-However, Glück herself has acknowledged the influence of Puerto Rican, William Carlos Williams, and George Oppen on her work.
+However, Glück herself has acknowledged the influence of the poems of William Carlos Williams, the Puerto Rican writer, and George Oppen on her work.
 In addition, she has credited the influence of Léonie Adams and Stanley Kunitz.